limafernando/limafernando/README.md

 ---
 I'm a Computer Scientist and currently pursuing a PhD's degree in Informatics :mortar_board:.

-I'm also working as a Informatics Professor at the Federal Institute of Sergipe.
+I'm also working as a Informatics Professor at the Federal Institute of Pernambuco.

 I have experience and love to work in teaching programming, machine learning, data science and agile development :computer:.